 Parents as Teachers

-Knox County Schools offers Parents as Teachers, a free home-based parent education and family support program that provides information, activities and encouragement to families until their child enters Kindergarten.
+Parents as teachers, a Knox County Health Department program, a free home-based parent education and family support program that provides information, activities and encouragement to families until their child enters Kindergarten.
 Call (865) 594-1159 for more information or visit the Parents as Teachers website.

 Healthy Families East Tennessee